IWK Foundation Translating Research into Care (TRIC) Healthcare Improvement Research Program

 - Funding Notifications: will be sent within approximately three months of the application deadline.

-- TRIC awards must be held in an IWK Health Centre or Nova Scotia Health Authority research account
+- TRIC awards MUST be held in an IWK Health Centre research account.

 - Reports: Recipients of Level 1 grants are required to submit a final report.
 Recipients of Level 2 and 3 grants are required to submit an interim report and a final report.
 A reminder will be sent to the Scientific and Administrative Co-PI’s in advance of the report deadline.